Have you been injured in an e-scooter accident?

 Electric scooters may seem as safe as cars or other modes of transportation.
 Yet, some who rent these vehicles are unfamiliar with them and can endanger other riders, pedestrians, and other vehicles around them.

 An e-scooter’s small size could put riders in unsafe situations and at risk of serious injury.
-Some may also be involved in fatal e-scooter crashes, leading to untimely deaths.
+Some may also experience fatal e-scooter crashes, leading to untimely deaths.

 Common Causes of E-Scooter Accidents